fmacpro/horseman-article-parser/README.md

 ```bash
 node scripts/fetch-curated-urls.js 800
 ```

+Parameters

+- `800`: target number of URLs to collect into `scripts/data/urls.txt`.

 2) Run a batch against unique hosts with a simple progress-only view.
 Progress and a final summary print to the console; JSON/CSV reports are saved under `tests/results/`.